 The second solution is using the Shopify import app.

-With this option, you also need to export data from your old store to CSV files then import them to Shopify.
-Or, if your source store platform is one in the list that Shopify supported, you can transfer data directly from them to Shopify.
-The process is quite simple, just follow 5 steps below:
+With this option, you also have to export data from your old store to CSV files and then use the app to import them to Shopify.
+However, you need to make sure that your source store platform is included in the list that the app supports including WooCommerce, BigCommerce, Etsy, Squarespace, Big Cartel, Prestashop.
+Otherwise, before importing the files, you need to review first and then make changes to them following the CSV files format provided by Shopify.
+In general, the process is quite simple, just follow 5 steps below:

 Step 1: Log in or install Shopify’s importer tool.

 Step 2: Go to “Select your platform”.
 Then select your old store platform from which you exported the data.

 Step 3: Click “Add file” and select the CSV files that you downloaded.

 If you’re unsatisfied with data that you’ve just imported, you can easily delete them and start importing again.
 According to Shopify warning, the tool may carry a high risk that some of your products or customers did not import completely, therefore, you have to add them manually.